 The Frustrating Road to Discovering I Have a Fatty Liver

-What shocked me more is that the gastroenterologist who performed the procedure did not notify me directly of the results or inform me that he had pinned me with a new diagnosis in my very permanent electronic medical chart.
+What shocked me more was that the gastroenterologist who performed the procedure did not notify me directly of the results or inform me that he had pinned me with a new diagnosis in my permanent electronic medical chart.

 Actually, as a bladder cancer survivor who had to fight tooth and nail to be heard and diagnosed, it outright pissed me off.
 For the life of me, I don’t understand why a doctor would not inform a patient that they have a new or worsening medical condition of any sort, especially when it is a chronic, potentially life-altering, or even life-threatening diagnosis.
 What’s more, how is this even an acceptable medical practice?!